This repository contains a Python library (

 Simple usages are:

---resultsdb is also passed (instead, a list of passed Wikitcms test cases will be printed to the console).
+--resultsdb to produce a list of passed Wikitcms test cases without reporting them anywhere.

 You can install the library and CLI systemwide if you choose to.
 After installing all the dependencies, just run